 The reasons were many but mainly I wanted to control all the various aspects of my “house”.
 I wanted to choose where it was constructed.
 I wanted to choose what materials were used to build it.
 I wanted to choose the paint on the walls and the furniture etc.

 On Tumblr and Blogger, I was limited to what the landlord allowed me to use.
 On those platforms, I get to choose the address but little else.
 I wanted choice and WordPress and a hosting provider gave me that choice.
 The site has moved around a bit in terms of where it’s hosted.
 It was originally hosted on a cheaply shared hosting provider but a few years ago I switched to a virtual private server ( I wanted more control ).
 Back in the day, when I had much free time, I compiled my instance of Apache, and PHP, etc. (and Perl where needed) from source but since my family became a priority, I’ve just settled on securely configuring and securing the default builds provided with the VPS.

 I have always wanted to post first on my own site and syndicated my content elsewhere.
 I want my website to be the original source of my content and have that content shared to third-party sites like Google+, Facebook, Twitter, Instagram, and Flickr with a link back to the source.
 But I didn’t know how.
 Unless the launch of JetPack I manually posted links to Twitter, Facebook, Linkedin, and Google+.
-JetPack saved me from the manual effort of pasting links to social media silos.
+JetPack saved me from the manual effort of posting links to social media silos.
 However, JetPack couldn’t post to Instagram or Flickr.

 Up until recently I just went about doing my thing.
 Then recently I discovered the IndieWeb via a Kickstarter project.